 In today’s modern workplace it may come as a surprise that some employers choose to manually calculate time cards.
-Most HR and payroll professionals utilize an online payroll platform to process hours’ worked, but in the off-chance that they’re calculating time and attendance manually, there’s a few rules they need to follow for legal compliance.
+Most HR and payroll professionals utilize an online payroll platform to process hours’ worked, but in the off-chance that they’re calculating time and attendance manually, there are a few rules they need to follow for legal compliance.
 We’ll outline the most important rules to follow when calculating time cards manually and discuss how an automated system saves you countless hours and needless headaches.

 The Four Factors of Calculating Time Cards Manually